LowellObservatory/All-Sky/src/camera_ops/proto/README.md

 Argument 2 is an integer, nexp, which sets the number of exposures for a series of images\
 Argument 3 is a float, exptime, which sets the exposure time\
 Argument 4 is a float, delay, which is the delay time between successive frames.
-It is recommended that a minimum delay time of 1 second be applied between frames.
+It is recommended that a minimum delay time of 15 seconds be applied between bias frames so that the A/D converter does not heat up.

 data_capture.py imports set_frame_type which is needed to set the data frame type\
 set_frame_type.py imports pyindilib which is a generic client initialization class.
 Greater use of this class will be expanded